cloudflare/blindrsa-ts/README.md

 #### Partially Blind RSA Signatures consideration

-Partially Blind RSA Signatures requires Client and Server to have a byte array `info` shared out-of-band.
+Partially Blind RSA Signatures requires Client and Server to have a public byte array `info` shared out-of-band.
 Where applicable, this byte array has to be provided as a parameter.
 Please refer to the example provided in [examples/partially_blindrsa.ts](examples/partially_blindrsa.ts) to see usage.

 #### Step 1